+An AP or PCP may advertise support for the PAD ANQP procedure by setting the PAD ANQP field of Extended Capabilities element to 1 in its Beacon and Probe Response frames.

-When dot11UnsolicitedPADActivated or dot11SolicitedPADActivated is true, a non-AP STA sends an ANQP-SD request with a Service Information Request ANQP-element (see 8.4.5.24 (Service Information Request ANQP-element)) to obtain more information about a matching service from the AP or PCP.
+When dot11UnsolicitedPADActivated or dot11SolicitedPADActivated is true, a non-AP STA may retrieve more information about a matched service by sending an ANQP request with a Service Information Request ANQP-element (see 8.4.5.24 (Service Information Request ANQP-element)).
 The Service Information Request ANQP-element shall include one or more Service Information Request Tuple subfields and each Service Information Request Tuple subfield shall include the Service Name subfield, the Instance Name subfield if applicable, and may include a Service Information Query Request subfield that is service-specific.
-A non-AP STA shall not transmit an ANQP-SD request to an AP or PCP unless the ANQP-SD Advertisement Protocol ID is included in the Advertisement Protocol element in a Beacon or Probe Response frame from that AP or PCP.

-When dot11UnsolicitedPADActivated or dot11SolicitedPADActivated is true, an AP or PCP shall respond to an ANQP-SD request with an ANQP-SD that contains a Service Information Response ANQP-element (see 8.4.5.25 (Service Information Response ANQP-element)).
-The Service Information Response ANQP-element shall include one or more Service Information Response Tuple subfields and each Service Information Response Tuple subfield shall include the Service Name subfield, the Instance Name subfield, and may include the corresponding Service Information Query Response subfield that is service-specific.
+When dot11UnsolicitedPADActivated or dot11SolicitedPADActivated is true, a responding STA shall respond to an ANQP request with an ANQP response that contains a Service Information Response ANQP-element (see 8.4.5.25 (Service Information Response ANQP-element)).
+The Service Information Response ANQP-element shall include zero or more Service Information Response Tuple subfields.
+When the Service Information Response ANQP-element contains non-zero Service Information Response Tuple subfields, each Service Information Response Tuple subfield shall include the Service Name subfield, the Instance Name subfield, and may include the corresponding Service Information Query Response subfield that is service-specific.
+The responding STA shall not include a Service Information Response Tuple subfield in the Service Information Response ANQP-element for a requested service that is not offered.

-Based on the Service Information Response ANQP-element in the received ANQP-SD response, the non-AP STA may decide to proceed with the authentication and association procedure (10.3 (STA authentication and association)) (see examples illustrated in Annex AA.1 (Pre-association discovery usage scenarios)).
+Based on the Service Information Response ANQP-element in the received ANQP response, the non-AP STA may decide to proceed with the authentication and association procedure (10.3 (STA authentication and association)) (see examples illustrated in Annex AA.1 (Pre-association discovery usage scenarios)).
 The details of this decision are outside the scope of this standard.

 B.3.3 IUT configuration